Skip to main content

 The Joshua Porter Gunn Bursary Fund

 There are some people who are born to inspire those around them.
-Joshua Porter Gunn is one of those people.
-Born and raised in Saint John, Joshua is a happy-go lucky child, always involved in sports – particularly soccer and hockey.
+Joshua Porter Gunn was one of those people.
+Born and raised in Saint John, Joshua was a happy-go lucky child, always involved in sports – particularly soccer and hockey.
 When Josh was five years old, he began experiencing issues with his vision and underwent numerous tests to determine the cause.

 A year later, he was diagnosed with Neuronal Ceroid Lipofuscinoses, also known as Batten Disease.
 The rare disorder causes neurological impairment including seizures, dementia, loss of sight and motor skills, as well as the ability to walk, talk and communicate.